LGBTQ and Health Care: Advocating for Health Access for All

-When marginalized individuals in society are denied access to comprehensive, high-quality healthcare, public health professionals advocate on their behalf.
-Today, the LGBTQ community can face unjust barriers to accessing something as simple as a yearly check-up— or even encounter doctors who refuse to care for their children because of their sexual orientation.
+When marginalized individuals in society are denied access to comprehensive, high-quality health care, public health professionals advocate on their behalf.
+Today, the LGBTQ community can face unjust barriers to accessing something as simple as a yearly checkup — or even encounter doctors who refuse to care for their children because of their sexual orientation.
 Discrimination, a lack of proper training, and an insufficient understanding of LGBTQ needs contribute to the challenges this community faces in order to live healthy lives.

-However, it is more than doctors and hospital personnel who are helping LGBTQ individuals.
-Public health professionals can play a critical role in improving LGBTQ health access.
 They can raise awareness of certain issues and illnesses that may be affecting the LGBTQ community.
 They can advocate for legislation or government spending that can provide fundamental health services to large communities.

-They can help address emotional and mental health issues that may be impacting individuals and groups.
-And they can continue to improve the health and livelihood of LGBTQ persons, even when they aren’t seeking medical treatment.
+Those who wish to act as partners and help find solutions to the complex issues regarding LGBTQ health care may find their calling in a career in public health.
 Tulane University’s School of Public Health and Tropical Medicine offers an Online Master of Public Health devoted to strengthening the health of every community, training graduates to innovate solutions to our nation’s greatest public health challenges.

 How Public Health Professionals Improve LGBTQ Health Access